-The Association worked with the Hudson/Park Neighborhood Association, the NYS Office of General Services (OGS) and the Albany Parks Department to develop a new Hudson Jay Park at the turnaround at the Plaza.
+The Association worked with the Hudson/Park Neighborhood Association, the NYS Office of General Services (OGS) and the Albany Parks Department to develop a new Hudson-Jay Park at the turnaround at the Plaza.
 Leslie Moran and Pat Nelson spearheaded this proposal and worked with OGS to plan the park.
 Later Julia Cadbury, Kathleen Kearney and Clare Yates worked to weed and water the new grass during the first two years.
-Since then Jenny Quinn has organized volunteers and worked tirelessly on the park.
+Over the next several years Jenny Quinn, Maureen Kruger and Jackie Ring have organized volunteers and worked tirelessly on the park.

-Since 1991, Center Square and Hudson/Park have hosted the “Hidden City Garden Tour” in the neighborhood each June.
-Upward of 650 people have attended the event, which features gardens of many sorts, lovingly tended to by their owners.
+Beginning in 1991, Center Square and Hudson/Park hosted the “Hidden City Garden Tour” in the neighborhood each June.
+Upward of 650 people attended the event, which features gardens of many sorts, lovingly tended to by their owners.
+Since 2021, the garden tour has transformed into the Stoop Stroll, where Center Square and Hudson/Park residents decorate their stoops and sidewalks with flowers, plants and other themes and visitors stroll leisurely to take in the beauty of the neighborhood.
 This tour is Center Square’s main fundraiser.
 Money raised is used to fund neighborhood beautification projects and for donations to worthy causes.

 The Association became a 501 (C) (3) charitable organization in 2003.

-The Bright Red Bookshelf, a Center Square Association community program, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
-The program has grown since its inception in 2009, thanks to community volunteers and organizations supporting the project.
-Trinity United Methodist Church provides space for storing and cleaning the books.
+The Red Bookshelf, which began in 2009 as a Center Square Association community program called the Bright Red Bookshelf, re-circulates gently-used children’s books back into the community where they are made available free for families to own.
+The program has grown since its inception, thanks to community volunteers and organizations supporting the project, and incorporated as an independent nonprofit in 2016.